Freeha-S/pandas-project/README.md

     plt.show()
    ```
    ![](graphs/Figure_2.png)
    <p>From the colour coded graph it is clear from the image data of stosa flowers is seprable from others.
-The setosa sepals are shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, but there is a lot of overlap between the versicolor and virginca species. that make it dificult to determine an exact species based on the sepal lengthand width of the flowers.</p>
+The setosa sepal lengths are shorter, the versicolor somewhere in the middle and the viriginca flowers generally have longer sepal lengths, but there is a lot of overlap between the versicolor and virginca species. that make it dificult to determine an exact species based on the sepal length of the flowers.</p>

    ```python